-The external examiner for your course is Dr Maria Korolkova who works at the University of Greenwich.
+The external examiner for your course is Faisal Tariq and he works at Glasgow University.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.

 Please note that students are not permitted to contact external examiners directly and external examiners will not respond to any communication from individual students.
-If you have any concerns about your course then please speak to your Programme Manager.
+If you have any concerns about your course then please speak to your Course Leader or Course Manager.

-5 Safety, health and well-being
+5 Safety, Health and Well-being